 The investment team seeks attractively priced stocks of companies with a strong balance sheet, a stable return on equity, recurring free cash flow, and a plan to return excess earnings to shareholders through dividends, stock buybacks, or both.

-Zavratsky says the best opportunities he‘s finding for the fund’s developed value sleeve are old-economy stocks in the industrials, materials, and financials sectors that struggled through much of the pandemic, but are poised to rebound in an inflationary market.
+Zavratsky says some of the best opportunities he‘s found for the fund’s developed value sleeve are old-economy stocks in the industrials, materials, and financials sectors that struggled through much of the pandemic, but could rebound in an inflationary market.
 He also sees companies that could benefit from increased government spending.